Kennicutt-Schmidt relation of galaxies over 13 billion years in the COLIBRE hydrodynamical simulations: Redshift evolution of the Kennicutt-Schmidt relation

 The case of \ion{H}{i} and total neutral hydrogen is more complex: at low gas surface densities $\lesssim 100\,\rm M_{\odot}\,pc^{-2}$, the normalisation of the KS relation decreases mildly with increasing redshift from $z=0$ to $z=8$ (by $\approx 0.8$~dex for \ion{H}{i} and $0.4$~dex for \ion{H}{i}+H$_2$), while also becoming slightly steeper.
 This evolution reverses at a gas surface density $\approx 100\,\rm M_{\odot}\,pc^{-2}$, resembling the evolution of the H$_2$ KS at higher surface densities.

 Interestingly, we do not see a strong evolution in the scatter of the H$_2$ KS relation, which is inconsistent with the findings reported in other simulations, such as {\sc NewHorizon}. \citet{Kraljic24} find that the scatter in the H$_2$ KS relation in {\sc NewHorizon} decreases by $\approx 0.25$~dex from $z=4$ to $z=0.25$.
 There are several differences between our work and theirs; for example, they include all galaxies with stellar masses $\ge 10^7\,\rm M_{\odot}$, while here we adopt a mass threshold that is $100$ times higher.
 Another important difference is that {\sc NewHorizon} does not directly model the formation of H$_2$, and hence it is assumed that thresholds in temperature and density are able to exclusively select H$_2$ gas.
 We demonstrated in Figs.~\ref{PhaseSpacez0}~and~\ref{FracCNMz0} that this is not the case and, in fact, as the metallicity decreases, more of the cold gas can remain atomic.
-These differences make it hard to pinpoint the driver of the discrepancies but they certainly serve as a motivation to constrain these relations observationally.
+These differences make it hard to pinpoint the driver of the discrepancies but they certainly serve as a motivation to constrain these relations observationally. {On the other hand, \citet{Shen2026} presented an analysis of the KS relation for total neutral gas at $z>3$ for Thesan-zoom simulations measured at $1\,\rm kpc$-scales.
+They found a steep relationship at high surface densities, $\Sigma_{\rm HI+H_2}\gtrsim 10^{1.2}\,\rm M_{\odot}\,pc^{-2}$, which agrees well with ours.
+At lower surface densities, their simulation predicts much higher $\Sigma_{\rm SFR}$ compared to \colibre, but this is a regime where Thesan-zoom is not well sampled given the small number of galaxies and the overall smaller number of low density regions with $\rm SFR>0$.
+The steep neutral KS relation is interpreted by \citet{Shen2026} as the result of turbulent energy balance in the ISM maintained by stellar feedback.
+The importance of turbulence in regulating star formation is also predicted by \colibre, as reported by \citet{Schaye25}.}